Why Is This Old Photo Of Lady Gaga & Joe Biden A Meme Now?

-We’re just hours away from the inauguration, and while the air is heavy with concern about potential violence from the far-right, the internet is crawling with as much happily chaotic content as usual.
+The US inauguration is now underway, and while the air is still heavy with concern about potential violence from the far-right, the internet is crawling with as much happily chaotic content as usual.
 On today’s horizon of true randomness, we have some people fighting about Avatar: The Last Airbender and others rejecting Noah Beck’s underwear pictures with cleansing pictures of One Direction stars.
 Among all the weirdly nostalgic internet chatter, there is also an old picture of Lady Gaga and Joe Biden making the rounds and gathering funny captions in the process.

 your stepmother believes it’s time you make it on your own and i agree pic.twitter.com/9DQqFrGa4W— beth (@bethbourdon) January 18, 2021